-For many people with PTSD, sleeping is a big challenge.
+For many people with PTSD, sleeping presents a challenge.
 If you’re struggling with this condition, a weighted blanket for anxiety and PTSD may help you get the rest you need.
 Read on to find out why.

 What Is PTSD?